vqpy/vqpy/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-brightgreen.svg)](https://github.com/uclasystem/VQPy/blob/main/LICENSE)

-VQPy is an object-oriented language, designed to address two major issues in video analytics: (1) it is hard to express complex query logic with a pure declarative language (like SQL) and perform actions (e.g., send a message) when certain events are detected (e.g., a senior person falls) and (2) it is hard to ``grow'' queries in similar ways to how an object-oriented language (such as Java) allows its programs to build on top of each other (check out Guy Steel's OOPSLA'98 keynote on [growing a language](https://www.youtube.com/watch?v=lw6TaiXzHAE)).

-To solve these problems, VQPy embraces the four pillars of object-orientation: <b>Inheritance</b>, <b>Polymorphism</b>, <b>Encapsulation</b>, and <b>Abstraction</b>, with syntax designed specifically for analyzing video frames.
+VQPy is a Python-based video analytics library, designed to address two major issues in today's video analytics.

+- The logic of typical video queries focuses on video objects (e.g., human and cars) and their interactions; it is often awkward to express such logic with a SQL-like language that builds on structured data, a data model fundamentally different from objects and relations.
+- A video pipeline often consists of multiple fragments each involving a different vision algorithm or NN.
+It is challenging to connect these fragments and orchestrate them in a natural flow with little human effort.

+Building on the insight of object orientation, VQPy solves these problems by presenting a <b> video-object-oriented</b> view to analytics developers.
 VQPy allows a complex query to be expressed with a very small number of lines of code.
 VQPy supports query sharing and composition---finding a red car can build on an existing query that finds a general car; monitoring traffic for a city can build on car monitoring queries built for individual districts and intersections, thereby significantly simplifying development and deployment.
+VQPy allows different objects and relations to be registered with different trackers and detectors,  connecting different fragments of a pipeline naturally with object-oriented constructs such as inheritance and encapsulation.

 Please check out our examples below for details.

-VQPy is still under active development.
-VQPy compiler, which generates a query plan with optimized performance for users' video analytics applications, is working in progress.
-With VQPy compiler, users can simply focus on the declaration of video queries for their own applications, and multiple optimizations defined in the compiler will be transparently applied to the user’s video analytics pipeline.

 The development of VQPy was initiated by [Harry Xu](http://www.cs.ucla.edu/~harryxu)'s group at UCLA, and has evovled over the time into a community effort, involving folks from both academia and industry.